sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 print(myString)
 ```

-Since we're working inside a workbook, we'll not be able to see the difference between the two, but when compiling, the first one adds the new line, while the second one does not.
+Since we're working inside a workbook, we'll be unable to see the difference between the two, but when compiling, the first adds the new line, while the second does not.
 This means that if we insert two `println()` statements in consecutive order, they will be printed in new lines, while two `print()` statements will print the content in the same line:

 ##### **Output**
 ```